JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 oasis-align([#figure(image("images/extrude-contour.png"), caption: []) <extrude-contour>
 ], [#figure(image("images/boat-base-done.png"), caption: []) <boat-base-done>]))

-== 5 - Sketching with splines and lines
+== 5 - Sketching with splines and lines <splines-and-lines>
 #oasis-align([
 // We want the front of the boat to curve up.
-Create another #icon("sketch") `Sketch`, this time clicking on the flat side surface of the boat as seen in @side-plane.
+Create another #icon("sketch") `Sketch` and select the flat side surface of the boat for the `Sketch Plane` seen in @side-plane.

 #note[Onshape will not allow you to built a sketch on a curved surface.
 As a result, we need to built a sketch that is offset from the surface]
 ],
 [#figure(image("images/side-plane.png"), caption: []) <side-plane>],)

+#oasis-align(
+[#figure(image("images/coincident.png"), caption: []) <coincident>],
-Looking at the tipped end of the boat, add a spline using the #icon("spline") `Spline` tool.
-Start at the bottom left of the curve-start, and then go to somewhere above the top of the boat as in @coincident.
-To cancel a third spline point, press `Esc` on your keyboard.
-Click on the end point of the spline and the tip of the boat, and then add a relation called #icon("coincident") `Coincident`.
-This will force the two points to overlap.
+[Looking at the tipped end of the boat, add a spline using the #icon("spline") `Spline` tool.
+Start at the point where the middle face line meets the bottom edge of the boat and then click a short distance above the top of the boat as shown in @coincident.
+After adding a second point, press `Esc` twice on your keyboard.
+Once your mouse is no longer a crosshair, click on the end point of the spline and the tip of the boat, and then add a relation called #icon("coincident") `Coincident`.
+This will force the two points to overlap. ], )

 Add another #icon("coincident") `Coincident` relationship, this time between the spline control node and the closest edge of the boat as seen in @spline-align.
 The nodes should be stuck to their respective lines.
 The position of each node along the line does not need to be exact to @spline-drag, and you are encouraged to adjust them to your liking.

+Complete the sketch by using the #icon("line") `Line` tool to draw two lines shown with arrows in @complete-sketch to close the sketch.
+If the sketch is successfully closed, the interior of the sketch will become slightly darker in color..
+Exit the sketch, and make another extrude.
+This time, select `Remove`, and change the end condition  to `Through all`.

 #oasis-align(
-  [#figure(image("images/coincident.png"), caption: []) <coincident>],
+  [#figure(image("images/spline-align.png"), caption: []) <spline-align>],
   oasis-align(
-    [#figure(image("images/spline-align.png"), caption: []) <spline-align>],
     [#figure(image("images/spline-drag.png"), caption: []) <spline-drag>],
+    [#figure(image("images/complete-sketch.png"), caption: []) <complete-sketch>],
 ))

-#oasis-align(int-dir:-1, [Complete the sketch by using the #icon("line") `Line` tool to draw two lines and close the shape of the spline.
-If the sketch is successfully closed it will look like @complete-sketch.
-Exit the sketch, and make another extrude.
-This time, select `Remove`, and change the end condition  to `Through all`.
+// #oasis-align(int-dir:-1, [
-],
+// ],
-[#figure(image("images/complete-sketch.png"), caption: []) <complete-sketch>]
+// []
-)
+// )

 // #oasis-align(
 // [Compelete the sketch by using the #icon("line") `Line` tool to draw two lines and close the shape of the spline.
 If the sketch is successfully closed it will look like @complete-sketch.
 Exit the sketch, and make another extrude.
 This time, select `Remove`, and change the end condition  to `Through all`.